coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/ocaml-ppx/ppxlib/issues'>bug reports</a>)
       (<a href='https://opam.ocaml.org/packages/ppxlib/ppxlib.0.15.0/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>Ppxlib is the standard library for ppx rewriters and other programsnthat manipulate the in-memory reprensation of OCaml programs, a.k.anthe Parsetree.nnIt also comes bundled with two ppx rewriters that are commonly used tonwrite tools that manipulate and/or generate Parsetree values;n`ppxlib.metaquot` which allows to construct Parsetree values using thenOCaml syntax directly and `ppxlib.traverse` which provides variousnways of automatically traversing values of a given type, in particularnallowing to inject a complex structured value into generated code.</dd>
+    <dt><b>description</b></dt><dd>Ppxlib is the standard library for ppx rewriters and other programs<br>that manipulate the in-memory reprensation of OCaml programs, a.k.a<br>the \Parsetree\.<br><br>It also comes bundled with two ppx rewriters that are commonly used to<br>write tools that manipulate and/or generate Parsetree values;<br>`ppxlib.metaquot` which allows to construct Parsetree values using the<br>OCaml syntax directly and `ppxlib.traverse` which provides various<br>ways of automatically traversing values of a given type, in particular<br>allowing to inject a complex structured value into generated code.</dd>
   </dl>
 </details>